nmlynch94/com.darkanddarker.DaD/README.md

 - For RuneLite users, there is a steamdeck-config.properties file placed in the data directory (usually in /var or ~/.var depening on if it's a user or system install).
 It will show in your file browser if you look for a folder called "data".

 ### Updates
 To update, you can simply follow one of the above installation instructions on the latest code/release.
 Most updates will be self-updates from the launcher.
+Choose repair when you are presented the C++ installation prompt.

+### Future Improvements
+- Resolve the known issues (Contributions Welcome)
+- Use github pages to distribute via a flatmanager repo instead of using a single-file bundle